-Our mission is to provide lifesaving cardiac treatment to children in developing countries regardless of gender, creed, or national origin.
+Our mission is to provide lifesaving cardiac treatment to children in need from developing countries regardless of gender, creed, or national origin.
 Our goal is to develop sustainable pediatric cardiac programs by implementing screening, surgical and training missions which are supported by autonomous Gift of Life programs, Rotary Global Grants and generous donors from around the world.

 News.
 Updates on Hearts Being Healed Around the World